Crandall Typewriter Manufacturing Company, Blodgett Mills, New York, 1883 – serial no.125

 ‘The Crandall We Never Knew’ – An illustrated article

-Another extraordinary feature of the Crandall 1 is that it was the first typewriter to have proportional spacing, with the carriage moving different amounts for the varying width of characters.
-Here is the description from its brochure, “This machine embodies a peculiar spacing device which causes each letter to take its proper space upon the paper, giving to its work the appearance of ordinary printing.”
-To achieve this the carriage moves either 2, 3, or 4 spaces depending on the character width.
-The Crandall 1 is the first commercially successful typewriter with proportional spacing.
-The Columbia 1 (patented 1886) and the Automatic (patented 1887) are other early examples of typewriters with this most impressive ability.
-Both can be seen in this collection.
+Another notable feature of the Crandall 1 is its pioneering use of proportional spacing, adjusting the carriage movement to accommodate varying character widths.
+The brochure describes this innovation: “This machine embodies a peculiar spacing device which causes each letter to take its proper space upon the paper, giving to its work the appearance of ordinary printing.”
+To achieve this, the carriage advances either 2, 3, or 4 spaces, depending on the character width.
+Other early examples include the Columbia 1 (patented 1886) and the Automatic (patented 1887), both of which can be seen in this collection.

-The only known photograph of Crandall is shown below.
+The only known photograph of Lucien S. Crandall is shown below.
 ‘He enlisted with the 109th New York Volunteer Infantry Regiment on August 27, 1862.
 He was still 18.
 He served as a private for the last two years and nine months of the American Civil War, surviving 12 major battles (all in the last 11 months of the conflict) without injury.’
 (OZ Typewriter)

 “The wonder of the age, Crandall Type-Writer!”